 For ERC (24h) rogainers

-Race material (map, number bibs etc.), result service, catering (breakfast on 4 September, Hash House, after-finish catering with traditional as well as vegetarian and gluten-free food), prize pool, water stations on the course, souvenirs and other organising expenses, first aid during the race, parking in the Event Centre and tent space (2 nights) as well as other costs.
+Race material (map, number bibs, etc), result service, catering (breakfast on 4 September, Hash House, after-finish catering with traditional as well as vegetarian and gluten-free food), prize pool, water stations on the course, souvenirs, and other organizing expenses, first aid during the race, parking in the Event Centre and tent space (2 nights) as well as other costs.

 For 6h open race rogainers

-Race material (map, number bibs etc.), result service, catering (breakfast, after-finish catering), prize pool, water stations on the course, souvenirs and other organising expenses, first aid during the race, short-term parking in the Event Centre as well as other costs.
+Race material (map, number bibs etc), result service, catering (breakfast, after-finish catering), prize pool, water stations on the course, souvenirs and other organizing expenses, first aid during the race, short-term parking in the Event Centre as well as other costs.